RHEcosystemAppEng/SaaSi/replica-builder/install-builder/README.md

     installation time
   * Original values fom all `Secret`s are hidden and must be overridden at installation time
 * The generated installer is agnostic from the original namespaces
+* The installer also exports cluster-wide resources like the `ClusterRoleBindings` to

 ## Feature design
 * Based on a Golang application that runs the `Konveyor crane` CLI to export and normalize the original configuration